skit-ai/job-descriptions/engineering/solutions-engineer.md

 Work you will be doing:

 - You will be building bespoke voicebots 🤖  for enterprise clients using internal tools.
+- You will be building ML models on our core ML platform; and monitor, diagnose and maintain active deployments.
 - You're expected to help build the Solutions stack whose goal it is to reduce the amount of effort put into building our voicebots. 🚀
 - You will be involved in analyzing client calls 🔍 where you're expected to use either data pipelines or SQL to get insights into caller behavior.